AGhost-7/NWScriptBuilder/readme.md

 change event more than once.

 # Commands
-* `watch <directory>` will spawn a thread which will check the directory for any file changes and recompile the files if needed.
+* `watch <directory>` will restart the watcher and will check for changes and recompile the files if needed.
 Argument may be quoted if there are spaces in the path given.
 * `clear` will remove all watches to directories that currently exist.
-* `exit` will end all watchers and exit the application.
+* `exit` will end all watches and exit the application.
 * `all` will compile the entire contents of directories which are under watch.
 * `chars` will display the count for the first character in the watched directory.
 This is just a facility for setting up the multi-processs compilation.